NiclO1337/pp4-banana-palace/TESTING.md

 All testing was made on up-to-date browsers.
 The desktop computer also tested with Chrome developer tools from 280px wide screen up to 2560px.

 Note: Datepicker on reservation does not look good on Galaxy fold (unfolded) 280px width.
-Problem ignored since it is functional on Galaxy fold with a sideways scrollbar and that model can be opened to view bigger.
+Problem ignored since it is functional on Galaxy fold with a sideways scrollbar and that model can be opened to be viewed larger.
 Problem does not exist on screenwidth 300px and above.

 ## Bugs